Armed Forces of the Philippines: Philippine Defense Reform Program (2003–2016)

 The Mutual Defense Treaty between the Philippines and the United States has not been updated since its signing in 1951.
 As of 2013, discussions were underway for a formal U.S.-Philippine Framework Agreement detail how U.S. forces would be able to "operate on Philippine military bases and in Philippine territorial waters to help build Philippine military capacity in maritime security and maritime domain awareness."
 In particular, this Framework Agreement would which would increase rotational presence of American forces in the Philippines.

 Longstanding treaties, such as the aforementioned 1951 Mutual Defense Treaty and the United Nations Convention on the Law of the Sea (UNCLOS) of 1982, are of great importance to the Philippines in supporting maritime security in particular; respectively, their legally binding nature provides long-term effectiveness for mutual defense cooperation and for the development of the Philippine maritime and archipelagic domain.

 Philippine defense operations are supported in part through U.S. Section 1206 ($102.3 million) and 1207 ($16.02 million) funds.
 These funds are aimed at carrying out security, counterterrorism training and rule of law programs.
 Overall, the United States is increasing U.S. funding for military education and training programs in Southeast Asia.
 The most recent U.S. Department of Defense budget for the region includes $90 million for programs, which is a 50 percent increased from four years ago.

 Defense Secretary Voltaire T. Gazmin formally ended the PDR Program on June 23, 2016, because the upcoming administration of Rodrigo Duterte, which would begin its term later that month, had indicated that it wanted to set its own direction for the running of Philippine defense matters.

+Philippine Space Force

+In July 2026, the AFP has publicly disclosed it began planning the establishment of a Space Center by 2028 which will enable the AFP to develop military satellite capability.
+It part of a long-term plan to establish a Space Command or Space Force.